viv3k19/Testimonial_DocumentParser_Implementation/using_OmniParse/README.md

 ## Limitations
 Resource Intensive: The setup requires a significant amount of resources, including specific software and configurations, which may not be straightforward on all machines.
 Cloudflare/Localtunnel Issues: There might be issues when setting up tunnels with Cloudflare or Localtunnel, which could affect accessibility.
+There is a need for a GPU with 8~10 GB minimum VRAM as we are using deep learning models.
 ## Conclusion
 This project provides a comprehensive setup for using OmniParse in a cloud-based environment like Colab.
 By following the steps outlined in this guide, you can successfully install dependencies, set up the server, and expose it through tunneling services for easy access and testing.